cicnavi/oidc-client-php/README.md

 It can also be used to simulate authorization code flow using PKCE parameters intended for public clients.

-Important note: this client was only tested with AAI@EduHr OpenID Provider (OP) (Croatian Education & Research Federation).
-However, if your OP complies with the below-mentioned prerequisites, it should work fine.
-Please, feel free to test the client with different OPs and let us know about the result.

 ## Prerequisites
 PHP environment:
 * Please check composer.json for environment requirements.